datreeio/datree/examples/container policy check/README.md

 # When this rule is failing?

-If the environment key is missing from the labels section or if a different environment value is used.
+*If the environment key is missing from the labels section or if a different environment value is used.

+*This policy fails when it could not find appropriate container state label during container running.

+# When this policy is Pass?

+* This policy will pass when state includes information like the container’s sate label for each process.

 # Ensure that each container has its correct state which are used (mentioned below):